Your guide to Private Health Insurance Reforms

 When will I know if these changes affect me?

-The changes will be implemented over an extended period of time to ensure the smoothest transition for private health insurance policyholders.
+The reforms will be implemented over an extended period of time to ensure the smoothest transition for private health insurance policyholders.
 Given the scope of these changes, we have completed a comprehensive analysis of what is best for our members and what the reforms mean for them as individuals.
-Plans are well underway to inform individual members of any changes relevant to their individual policies, with direct communication and general member education developing for distribution early in 2019.
+Communication around these reforms, as well as any change in premium, was sent to members in February 2019.
+This communication contained detailed information specific to our members’ individual circumstances.

 How will you inform me of any changes to my cover?

-We will use your chosen communication preference – either by email or post.
+We have sent this communication using your chosen communication preference – either by email or post.
 To update or check your preference, call us on 1300 937 838 or head to Members Online.

 I have questions/concerns about these changes.
 What can I do?